rolaveric/gvds/DESIGN.md

 ## Security

-Security will be handled as middleware on the API, standing between the API endpoint and the service.
+Security will be handled as middleware on the frontend API, standing between the API endpoint and the service layer.
 Aside from being API middleware, no other assumptions will be made about the security implementation.

 To start with, only 2 security implementations will be provided: